Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Methods

 \subsection{HEOM formalism}

-Standard Lindblad master equations assume instantaneous bath relaxation, discarding memory effects that become significant when the bath correlation time approaches the control timescale.
-The hierarchical equations of motion (HEOM) lift this restriction by replacing the Born--Markov approximation with a systematically convergible set of coupled equations: the physical density matrix~$\rho$ is augmented by auxiliary density operators that encode progressively higher-order system--bath correlations generated by the structured bath memory.
-Because the hierarchy retains finite-time bath feedback to arbitrary accuracy, it captures non-Markovian effects---such as bath-mediated inter-pulse correlations across multi-pulse sequences---that Lindblad treatments cannot represent.
+Standard Lindblad master equations assume instantaneous bath relaxation and therefore discard memory effects that matter once the bath correlation time approaches the control timescale.
+The hierarchical equations of motion (HEOM) lift this restriction by replacing the Born--Markov approximation with a systematically convergible set of coupled equations: the physical density matrix~$\rho$ is augmented by auxiliary density operators that encode progressively higher-order system--bath correlations held in the bath memory.
+Because the hierarchy retains finite-time bath feedback systematically, it captures non-Markovian effects---such as bath-mediated inter-pulse correlations across multi-pulse sequences---that Lindblad treatments cannot represent.
 For a system density matrix~$\rho$ coupled to bosonic baths, the equations read~\cite{chen2025heom,nakamura2024single,mangaud2023heom_review}:

 where $\rho_{\mathbf{n}}$ are auxiliary density operators indexed by multi-index $\mathbf{n}$, $\nu_k$ and $c_k$ are bath correlation function parameters from the espira-II fit, and $\hat{A}$ is the system--bath coupling operator.
 We use the compact notation of Ref.~\cite{chen2025heom} in the main text.
-For the present Hermitian pure-dephasing coupling $\hat{A} = \hat{Q} = \mathrm{diag}(0,1,2)$, the corresponding explicit commutator/anti-commutator form is given in Supplementary Information~\S\ref{si:heom_explicit}.
+For the present Hermitian pure-dephasing coupling $\hat{A} = \hat{Q} = \mathrm{diag}(0,1,2)$, the corresponding explicit commutator/anti-commutator form is given in Supplementary Information~SI Sec.~\ref{supp:si:heom_explicit}.
 In matrix elements, $[\hat{Q},\rho]_{ab} = (q_a-q_b)\rho_{ab}$ and $\{\hat{Q},\rho\}_{ab} = (q_a+q_b)\rho_{ab}$ with $(q_0,q_1,q_2)=(0,1,2)$, so the $d=3$ hierarchy distinguishes, for example, $|1\rangle\langle 2|$ from $|0\rangle\langle 1|$ through the anti-commutator weight even when their commutator weights coincide.
 The hierarchy is truncated at depth~$D$ with a Markovian terminator correction, implemented via QuTiP~5.x \texttt{HEOMSolver}~\cite{lambert2026qutip5}.
-All compiled-pulse CPMG dynamics in this work use this single implementation; internal convergence verification and cross-solver pipeline validation are detailed in \S\ref{sec:disc:limitations} and Supplementary Information~\S\ref{si:convergence}.
+All compiled-pulse CPMG dynamics in this work use this single implementation; internal convergence verification and cross-solver pipeline validation are detailed in \S\ref{sec:disc:limitations} and Supplementary Information~SI Sec.~\ref{supp:si:convergence}.